 Pit River Tribal Housing staff has a combination of 25 years experience in Tribal Housing.
-Should you have questions on the eligibility requirements for our programs please contact the PRTHB office, also staff is available to assist you or answer any questions.
+Should you have questions on the eligibility requirements for our programs please contact the PRTHB office, also staff is available to assist you with your application or answer any questions.

 Essential Person XL

 “Team learning is the process of aligning and developing the capacity of a team to create the results its members desire.
 It builds on the discipline of developing a shared vision.
 It also builds on personal mastery, for talented teams that are made up of talented individuals”

 The Native American Housing Assistance and Self Determination Act of 1996 (NAHASDA) reorganized the system of housing assistance provided to Native Americans through the Department of Housing and Urban Development by eliminating several separate programs of assistance and replacing them with a block grant program.
 The PRTHB is funded under NAHASDA through the Indian Housing Block Grant (IHBG) which is a formula based grant program Regulations are published at 24 CFR Part 1000.

 What is the Indian Housing Block Grant (IHBG) program?

 The Indian Housing Block Grant Program (IHBG) is a formula grant that provides a range of affordable housing activities on Indian reservations and Indian areas.
 The block grant approach to housing for Native Americans was enabled by the Native American Housing Assistance and Self Determination Act of 1996 (NAHASDA).